Entanglement generation via single-qubit rotations in a torn Hilbert space: Examples of entangled states

 \section{Examples of entangled states}

-While by repeating trivial and non-trivial rotations, we can create any entangled states, most of metrologically useful entangled states can actually be created simply within one or very few steps, and the convergence of fidelity is very fast, which we will exemplify in the following.
+While by repeatedly applying trivial and non-trivial rotations, we can create any entangled states, most of metrologically useful entangled states can actually be created simply within one or very few steps, and the convergence of fidelity is very fast, which we will exemplify in the following.
 Within one sequence, the SSS are created with a squeezing parameter close to the results of two-axis twisting squeezing which is the HL.
-Meanwhile, we can also generate most of entangled states within two or three steps and the fidelity can be higher than 99\%.
+Meanwhile, we can also generate many useful entangled states within two or three steps and the fidelity can be higher than 99\%.